-What are the Responsibilities of a Self-Directed IRA Custodian?
+Responsibilities of a Self-Directed IRA Custodian

-The majority of all Self-Directed IRA custodians are non-bank trust companies for the reasons outlined above.
-The Self-Directed IRA custodian or trust company will typically have a banking relationship with a bank who will hold the IRA funds in a special account called an omnibus account, offering each Self-Directed IRA client FDIC protection of IRA funds up to $250,000 held in the account.
+The majority of all Self-Directed IRA custodians are non-bank trust companies.
+The Self-Directed IRA custodian or trust company will typically have a banking relationship with a bank who then holds the IRA funds in a special account, or omnibus account.
+It offers each Self-Directed IRA client FDIC protection of IRA funds up to $250,000 held in the account.

 - IRS approved

 - Can hold and custody IRA and 401(k) plan assets

 - Subject to state regulation by the state division of banking

 - Performs administrative recordkeeping regarding the Self-Directed IRA

 - Performs administrative review of the Self-Directed IRA assets

 - Assists in opening & funding your IRA account

 - Makes distributions & pays expenses per your request